Is Malaga Expensive? A Guide to Prices in Malaga

 Delicious and hearty espinacas con garbanzos from La Tranca

-Now that we’ve discussed all of the most fundamental prices in Malaga included accommodation, transportation and food, it’s time to talk about how much it will cost to actually do things in the city.
+Now that we’ve discussed all of the most fundamental prices, it’s time to talk about how much it will cost to actually do things in the city.
 Well, you will be happy to find out that this, too, shouldn’t break the bank.

 Málaga is full of interesting historic sites and fascinating museums to visit and none of them have too hefty of entry fees.